ashu9795/Assignment/README.md

 - **Yup**: For form validation.
 - **Axios**: For making HTTP requests to the backend API.
 - **Tailwind CSS**: For styling the components with utility-first CSS.
+- **Vite**: Vite is a local development server written by Evan You, the creator of Vue.js, and used by default by Vue and for React project templates.
 ---

 ## Installation